5.6.2 Registrar-initiated Ending of Collection

 Does a payer have a satisfactory payment record?

-There are 3 prescribed criteria for deciding whether a payer has a satisfactory payment record (CSRC Regs regulation 18).
+There are 3 prescribed criteria for deciding whether a payer has a satisfactory payment record (CSRC Regs section 18).
 These are:

 - the payer's liability has been registered for collection for at least the past 6 months,